cscart/docs/en/cscart_addons/addons/buy_product_link/index.rst

     * **SEO parameter**—Specify the parameter in the SEO link.
 The value should be without spaces.
 For example, the link looks like ``your_site.com/buy_product/[product_id]``, where ``buy_product`` is defined in this setting.
 The 'Use a SEO link' setting should be enabled.

-    * **Redirect link**—Choose whether the user should be redirected to the cart page or checkout page once they click on the buy product link.
+    * **Redirect link**—Choose whether the user should be redirected to the cart page or checkout page once they click on the Purchase Link.
     * **Show button Buy now with 1-click**—Tick to display the Buy Now with 1 Click button on the product details page.

     .. fancybox:: img/Buy_product_link_12.png